cnhahn/Nano-TypeChecker/README.md

 As always, you are allowed (and encouraged) to replace `freeTVars t` and `freeTVars s` with multiple equations for different patterns.

-Throughout this assignment, you are allowed to use any library functions, as long as you don't add new `import` statements.
+Throughout this project, you are allowed to use any library functions, as long as you don't add new `import` statements.
 In particular, some useful functions from the `List` library include `delete`, `nub`, and `\\` (look them up on Hoogle).
 Note: the `List` library is imported *qualified*: